One-Loop Quantum Effects in Carroll Scalars: Spectrum of Carrollian quantum field theory

-The first quantum excitation is:
+The first quantum excitation is

-and has energy $m$, which is irrespective of $\mathbf{x}$, a direct consequence of the fact that the Hamiltonian \eqref{hamiltonian} has trivial dispersion\footnote{Dispersionless free Hamiltonians are extremely important from the perspective of present day understanding of correlated electrons observed in Moire pattern condensed matter system \cite{Tarnopolsky:2018mxs}}.
+and has energy $m$, which is irrespective of $\mathbf{x}$, a direct consequence of the fact that the Hamiltonian \eqref{hamiltonian} has trivial dispersion\footnote{Dispersionless free Hamiltonians are extremely important from the perspective of present-day understanding of correlated electrons, observed in Moire pattern condensed matter systems \cite{Tarnopolsky:2018mxs}.}.
 As opposed to particle interpretation in relativistic QFTs, we see the quantum fluctuations are synchronized throughout space, as all such excitations have the same energy.
-The time ordered two point function\footnote{Similar contact term behaviour has been recently reported for propagators in Carrollian gauge theories as well \cite{Islam:2023rnc}.} follows straightaway from the quantization condition and the definition of the vacuum state as:
+The time ordered two-point function\footnote{Similar contact term behaviour has been recently reported for propagators in Carrollian gauge theories as well \cite{Islam:2023rnc}.} follows straightaway from the quantization condition and the definition of the vacuum state as

-Of course it diverges as $m\rightarrow 0$ and that is expected because then the system is just a bunch of free particles whose wavefunctions are not normalizable.
-But with the mass term present, we can keep track of the divergences systematically.
-For small $m$, we get from \eqref{2pt_first}, the two point function $\sim \left(\frac{1}{2m} -\frac{i}{2} |t| \right) \delta^{d-1} \left(\mathbf{x_1} - \mathbf{x_2}\right)$.
+Of course, it diverges as $m\rightarrow 0$, which is expected because then the system is just a bunch of free particles whose wavefunctions are not normalizable.
+But with the mass term present, we can systematically track the divergences.
+For small $m$, we get from \eqref{2pt_first}, the two-point function $\sim \left(\frac{1}{2m} -\frac{i}{2} |t| \right) \delta^{d-1} \left(\mathbf{x_1} - \mathbf{x_2}\right)$, where $t = \left( t_2 - t_1 \right)$ is the temporal separation between the two fields.
 The time dependent term matches exactly, with \eqref{del_branch}, keeping in mind that $\Delta = \frac{d-2}{2}$.
-This can be compared with the apparent vanishing or blowing up of the normalization constants in two point functions in Carrollian theories viewed from the celestial perspective \cite{bagchi2023ads}.
-There, finiteness \cite{Salzer:2023jqv} requires a subtle adjustment between mass of the celestial massive operators, the dimensions $\Delta$ and the AdS radius $R$, which would eventually be set to zero for asymptotically flat space-time, whose duals are expected to be Carrollian theories.
+This can be compared with the apparent vanishing or blowing up of the normalization constants in two-point functions in Carrollian theories viewed from the celestial perspective \cite{bagchi2023ads}.
+There, finiteness \cite{Salzer:2023jqv} requires a subtle adjustment between the mass of the celestial massive operators, the dimensions $\Delta$ and the AdS radius $R$, which would eventually be set to zero for asymptotically flat space-time, whose duals are expected to be Carrollian theories.

 Higher excited states are obtained by repeated application of $a^{\dag}\left(\mathbf{x}\right)$, e.g. consider the state